Cloud monitoring guide: Monitoring strategy for cloud deployment models

 For customers who have made significant investments in Operations Manager to achieve comprehensive monitoring that's tightly integrated with their IT service management processes and tools, or for customers new to Azure, it's understandable to ask the following questions:

 - Can Operations Manager continue to deliver value, and does it make business sense?

 - Do the features in Operations Manager make it the right fit for our IT organization?

 - Does integrating Operations Manager with Azure Monitor provide the cost-effective and comprehensive monitoring solution that we require?

 If you've already invested in Operations Manager, you don't need to focus on planning a migration to replace it immediately.
 With Azure or other cloud providers that exist as an extension of your own on-premises network, Operations Manager can monitor the guest VMs and Azure resources as if they were on your corporate network.
 This approach requires a reliable network connection between your network and the virtual network in Azure that has sufficient bandwidth.

 To monitor the workloads that are running in Azure, you need:

-The Management Pack for Azure SQL Database to monitor the availability and performance of Azure SQL databases and Azure SQL database servers using the Azure REST API and T-SQL queries to SQL Server system views.
+The management pack for Azure SQL Database to monitor the availability and performance of Azure SQL databases and Azure SQL Database instances using the Azure REST API and T-SQL queries to SQL Server system views.

 To monitor the guest OS and workloads that are running on the VM, such as SQL Server, IIS, or Apache Tomcat, you need to download and import the management pack that supports the application, service, and OS.